Exploring the futures of gendered chronic illness

 A multi-sited social study

-The project investigates the changing uses of the concepts of gender and embodied differences in the treatment of chronic pain.
-We explore the effects of personalization and rationalization of medicine and global drug shortages on how chronic pain can be managed.
-The project theorizes chronic pain as an embodied, intersectional phenomenon and explores the temporality of chronicity through questions of age.
+The project investigates the role of the concept of gender in the treatment of three chronic conditions: endometriosis, fibromyalgia and hormonal migraine.
+We explore the effects of healthcare structures, personalization and rationalization of medicine, public debates about pain medication and global drug shortages on how chronic pain is managed.
+The project theorizes chronic pain as an embodied, socially debated phenomenon and explores the temporality of chronicity through questions of age.

 Funded by